The City Corporation maintains two lists of voters for its residents:

 Being on the Electoral Register is also useful if you are applying for credit.
 Credit reference agencies use the Register as evidence of a person's address.

-Electors can no longer be deleted from the Register simply as a result of their details being crossed through on a household form, or from a written request to remove them.
+Electors can not be deleted from the Register simply by crossing their details on a household form, or from a written request to remove them.

 In cases where an elector has passed away then this should be advised in writing accompanied by a copy of the death certificate.